 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party A is not a Defaulting Party and an Additional Termination Event has not occurred with respect to Party A.
+(1) Party A is not a Defaulting Party

 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.